Sex Offender Registration

 - A juvenile who is required to register pursuant to section 16-22-103 because he or she was adjudicated for an offense that would have been a felony if committed by an adult and has failed to register as required by section 16-22-103.

 Not all of the sex offenders registered with the Sheriff's Office are posted on this site.
-The complete list of sex offenders registered with the Archuleta County Sheriff's Office that do not meet the above criteria to be posted on the web site can be viewed at the Sheriff's Office located at 449 San Juan Street, Pagosa Springs, CO, 81147.
+The complete list of sex offenders registered with the Archuleta County Sheriff's Office that do not meet the above criteria to be posted on the web site can be viewed at the Sheriff's Office located at 85 Harman Park Drive, Pagosa Springs, CO, 81147.

 NOTE: It is prohibited to use the information contained herein as a means to harass, endanger or in any way seek retribution on an offender through illegal channels.
 Any doers of such acts can be charged criminally.